Codecademy/docs/content/java/concepts/date/date.md

 - Comparing dates:
   - `.before(Date when)`: Checks if the given date is before the time specified.
   - `.after(Date when)`: Checks if the given date is after the time specified.
-  - `.compareTo(Date anotherDate)`: Compares the Date object with another Date object.
+  - `.compareTo(Date anotherDate)`: Returns a value based on the relative order of two dates.